-The observance of the mentioned criterias concerning the registered farmer or supplier, is controlled randomly and annually by the certification body appointed by the AMA as a part of the audits.
+The observance of the mentioned criterias concerning the registered farmer or supplier, is controlled randomly and annually by the AMA as a part of the audits.

-In such cases, the registered farmer must permit the agents and delegates of the certification body appointed by the AMA; the Austrian Federal Ministry of Agriculture and Forestry, Climate and Environmental Protection, Regions and Water Management; and the European Union (referred to below as monitoring bodies) to access the operating and storage areas as well as the agricultural land during business and operating times or by appointment.
+In such cases, the registered farmer must permit the agents and delegates of the AMA; the Austrian Federal Ministry of Agriculture, Forestry, Regions and Water Management; and the European Union (referred to below as monitoring bodies) to access the operating and storage areas as well as the agricultural land during business and operating times or by appointment.